MissVeronica/UM-Mobile-Number-Login/README.md

 For the second option replace current Username or Email Login field with your Mobile Number Field.

-Set the "mobile_number" meta key value Validation to "Unique Metakey value".
+Set the "mobile_number" meta key value Validation to "Unique Metakey value" maybe "Phone Number".

 Use the Password field like the default setup for Login.
 ### Mobile Number Requirements